Freakness at the Preakness, Part II: Fight Club

 To random acts of chokehold…

-…We can’t wait to see what kind of classiness will take place this year.
+…We can’t wait to see what kind of classiness the 2014 event brings.

 Keep it real, Horse Nation.